MOdiaa2003/Real-Time-Job-Market-Analytics/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+🧩  Problem

+You have a script on your Windows host (VS Code) that connects to:

+Spark container (to run jobs)

+Kafka container (to read/write data)

+When you run the script:

+From your host, localhost:9092 (Kafka address) works fine ✅ because your host can reach Kafka through the mapped port.

+But when Spark executes the job inside its container, localhost now means the Spark container itself, not your host ❌.
+So Spark cannot find Kafka at localhost:9092, and it fails.

+💡 Why this happens

+Each container has its own network namespace — meaning:

+localhost inside a container points to that same container, not your computer or another container.

+So when containers need to talk to each other, they must use Docker’s internal network names, not localhost.

+✅ The Solution

+Use the Docker service name (from your docker-compose.yml) to connect between containers, like this:

+# When Spark (inside container) connects to Kafka:
+kafka_broker = "kafka:9092"   # Use container name, not localhost

+And when you run the same script from your host, use:

+kafka_broker = "localhost:9092"  # Host talks through exposed port

+⚙️ How to handle both cases automatically

+You can detect where the script is running and choose the correct address:

+import os

+if os.getenv("RUNNING_IN_DOCKER"):
+    kafka_broker = "kafka:9092"   # Container-to-container
+else:
+    kafka_broker = "localhost:9092"  # Host-to-container

+Then in your Dockerfile or docker-compose.yml, set:

+environment:
+  - RUNNING_IN_DOCKER=true

+🧠 In short
+Situation	Kafka Address	Why
+Script runs on your host	localhost:9092	Kafka port exposed to host Script runs inside Spark container	kafka:9092	Use internal Docker network
 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.